Seattle Cinerama

 Very quickly, Seattle Cinerama lovers began a grassroots effort to save the theatre.
 A year later, Paul Allen (of Microsoft fame), bought the theatre for $3 million.
 Soon after, he orchestrated an immense restoration project that enhanced the theatre’s appearance and returned it to its roots—showing films in the Cinerama format.

-Re-opened in 1999, the Seattle Cinerama Theater is now one of only three operating Cinerama theatres in the world.
+Re-opened on April 23, 1999, the Seattle Cinerama Theater is now one of only three operating Cinerama theatres in the world.
 This beautifully restored shrine to Cinerama is now one of the most technologically advanced movie theatres ever erected.
 In the Fall of 2014 it was closed for remodelling, reopening in November 2014 with a reduced seating capacity of 570.

 After philanthropist Paul Allen’s death in 2018, in early-February 2020, it was closed for ‘refurbishment’ but in May 2020 it was announced that it would be closed for the “foreseeable future” and may not reopen, so the future of one of the world’s greatest single screen showcases is again uncertain.

-On May 11, 2023 it was announced that the Seattle International Film Festival (SIFF) had taken over the building and it will be reopening in December 2023.
+On May 11, 2023, it was announced that the Seattle International Film Festival (SIFF) had taken over the building and it reopened on December 14, 2023, renamed SIFF Cinema Downtown.
+The reopening movie was Timothee Chalamet in “Wonka”.

 Contributed by Ross Melnick